 When the Incas moved north of Cusco to the Urubamba Valley, they knew they had come across sacred land.
-With a rolling river mirroring the Milky Way, fertile soil in which crops could flourish and a pleasant year-round climate, this land would become home to one of the world’s greatest civilisations.
 They left long ago, but the valley remains honoured, seemingly untouched by the hands of modernity.
-This is a place to unwind, to uncover rich history, but most of all to reconnect with nature.
+From your base at Rio Sagrado, A Belmond Hotel you can unwind, uncover rich history, but most of all, reconnect with nature.

-Of course, the river is just as exhilarating.
-Pass Inca remains as you raft downstream on the Ollantaytambo rapids, before enjoying an alfresco lunch on the banks of the Urubamba.
+Pass Inca ruins as you raft downstream on the Ollantaytambo rapids.
 Ollantaytambo itself is well worth exploring.
-Wander the quaint village’s cobblestoned streets and climb the Incan fortress.
+Wander the quaint village’s cobblestoned streets and climb the Incan fortress: it’s one of the best things to do in the Sacred Valley.
 It’s a steep ascent but views from the top more than make up for it.

-If you want to explore further, there are more archeological wonders back towards Cusco.
 The curved agricultural terraces at Pisac dazzle, while the remains show how Incan masonry developed over the years.
 Soak up the serene surroundings, then ramble down into town.
-The market is a full of vibrant woven goods, stunning crafts and tantalising street food vendors.
-So follow your nose and eat like a local—we recommend creamy corn soup and empanadas fresh from the oven.
+The market is full of vibrant woven goods, stunning crafts and tantalising street food vendors.
+Follow your nose and eat like a local—we recommend creamy corn soup and empanadas fresh from the oven.

 At Chinchero, you’ll find ruins flanked by snow-capped peaks and a gorgeous colonial church built on Inca ruins.
 It’s the centre of weaving too.
 Here, patterns differ from those you’ll find in Pisac.
 Watch as the local women work wool into brilliant colours.